Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Let's go!
+#### 💬You: Let's go!
-#### Dirty Dieter: Somanshu, if you hand me over the entire property of our nearby village Cucumbertown, I will release the pilot.
+#### 💬Dirty Dieter: Somanshu, if you hand me over the entire property of our nearby village Cucumbertown, I will release the pilot.
 I will show you now what this property consists of.
 > SELECT SUM(inhabitant.gold) FROM inhabitant, village WHERE village.villageid = inhabitant.villageid AND village.name = 'Cucumbertown'
 > Output:
 <table>